 Module 2, Section B: CSBG Eligible Entity Capacity Building

 Agency capacity building is a critical activity.
 It helps entities become and continue to be high-performing.
-The time and activities staff engages in to increase capacity is important to report in order to show the investment a CSBG Eligible Entity is making.
+The time and activities staff engages in to increase capacity is important to report in order to show the investment a CSBG Eligible Entity is making in itself.

 B.1 CSBG Eligible Entity Reporting Period